SquatPhish/2-Distributed-Crawler/README.md

 We use the data test/crawl_demo_url_list.txt as an example:

-* Clean chunks and create data folder:
+1. Clean chunks and create data folder:
 ```
 rm -rf chunks/*
 mkdir data
 ```

-* Split the list into chunks (0-10):
+2. Split the list into chunks:
 ```
 python3 parse.py test/crawl_demo_url_list.txt 10
 ```
+    - first argument is the file
+    - second argument is the number of chunks

-* Compile the task dispatch:  You could define your PROC_MAX in task_dispatcher.c
+3. Compile the task dispatch:  You could define your PROC_MAX in task_dispatcher.c
 ```
 ## define PROC_MAX 5  //The maximum processes the machine can tolerate
 gcc task_dispatcher.c --std=c99
 ```

-* Run jobs with an index range:
+4. Run jobs with an index range:
 ```
 ./a.out 0 10
 ```